-- The electricity supplied to the grid will be metered at the 33/132/220 kV level at the RRVPN substation at Amarsagar.
-Representatives of RRVPN/Jodhpur Discom and Enercon will jointly take the main reading and sign the meter reading on the first day of every month.
-Simultaneously, the joint meter reading at the 33/132/220 kV level of the backup metering system at Temderai substation will also be taken by representatives of RRVPN/Jodhpur Discom and Enercon. - The meters will jointly inspected/tested once in a year as per the terms of the PPA.
+- The electricity supplied to the grid will be metered at the 220/400 kV level at the RRVPN substation at Surpura, Mandour.
+Representatives of RRVPN/Jodhpur Discom and Enercon will jointly take the main meter reading and sign the meter reading on the first day of every month.
+Simultaneously, the joint meter reading at the 220/400 kV level of the backup metering system at Surpura, Mandour substation will also be taken by representatives of RRVPN/Jodhpur Discom and Enercon. - The meters will jointly inspected/ tested once in a year as per the terms of the PPA.
 Joint inspection and testing will also be carried out as and when difference in monthly meter readings exceeds the sum of maximum error as per accuracy class of main and back up meters. - In case the meters are found to operate outside the permissible limits, the meters will be either replaced immediately or calibrated.
 Error correction will be applied to the meter reading.
 Whenever a main meter goes defective, the consumption recorded by the backup meter will be referred.
 The details of the malfunctioning along with date and time and snaps shot parameters along with load survey will be retrieved from the main meter.
-The exact nature of the malfunctioning will be determined after analyzing the data so retrieved and the consumption recorded by the main meter will be assessed accordingly.
-Further, correction for the transmission loss between Temdarai and Amarsagar will be carried by reference to the transmission loss calculated using the data of the main meter and backup meter on the other double circuit line.
-This transmission loss will be applied to the backup meter has been found to be defective. - If main as well as back up metering system becomes defective, the assessment of energy consumption for the outage period will be done from the backup meters by the concerned parties as mutually agreed or at the level of Metering Committee set up under the Metering Code. - The main and the backup metering systems will be sealed in presence of representatives of Enercon and RRVPN/Jodhpur Discom.
+The exact nature of the malfunctioning will be determined after analyzing the data so retrieved and the consumption recorded by the main meter will be assessed accordingly. - If main as well as back up metering system becomes defective, the assessment of energy consumption for the outage period will be done from the backup meters by the concerned parties as mutually agreed or at the level of Metering Committee set up under the Metering Code. - The main and the backup metering systems will be sealed in presence of representatives of Enercon and RRVPN/Jodhpur Discom.